 We really wanted to go to Japan and Thailand while living in China, but since our holiday time is the same as the rest of China, the cost of flights were outrageous.
 We opted to spend our holidays closer to home.

-With the great bus and train system in China, it was easy to get away.
+With the great bus and train system in China, it was easy to get away for a couple of days.

 Breakdown Of Travel Costs: